 While earning a spot on a GWAC does not guarantee new revenue, it puts your company in an excellent position to access solicitations and pursue new opportunities.

-There are several key parts in proposal development—the managing, the writing, the graphics, and the overall production.
-Each piece of proposal development is critical to the overall success.
+There are several key parts in proposal development—managing, writing, graphics, and production.
+Each piece of proposal development is critical to the overall success of your bid.

 Graphics are not used simply to break up large text areas to make a proposal easier to read; they are meant to provide a visual aid to the solution, approach, or capability that you are discussing in your proposal response.